 The George W. Bush Administration did not offer Iran an unconditional, direct U.S.-Iran bilateral dialogue on all issues of U.S. concern.
-Some argue that the issues that divide the United States and Iran cannot be segregated, and that the key to resolving the nuclear issue is striking a "grand bargain" on all outstanding issues.
-Some say the Bush Administration "missed an opportunity," saying that U.S. officials rebuffed a reported comprehensive overture from Iran just before the May 12, 2003, Riyadh bombing.
-The Washington Post reported on February 14, 2007, ("2003 Memo Says Iranian Leaders Backed Talks") that the Swiss ambassador to Iran in 2003, Tim Guldimann, had informed U.S. officials of a comprehensive Iranian proposal for talks with the United States.61 However, State Department officials and some European diplomats based in Tehran at that time question whether that proposal represented an authoritative Iranian communication.
+However, some say the Bush Administration "missed an opportunity" for a "grand bargain" with Iran on its nuclear program and other issues of concern by rebuffing a reported comprehensive overture from Iran just before the May 12, 2003, Riyadh bombing.
+The Washington Post reported on February 14, 2007, ("2003 Memo Says Iranian Leaders Backed Talks") that the Swiss ambassador to Iran in 2003, Tim Guldimann, had informed U.S. officials of a comprehensive Iranian proposal for talks with the United States.
+However, State Department officials and some European diplomats based in Tehran at that time question whether that proposal represented an authoritative Iranian communication.
 Others argue that the offer was unrealistic because an agreement would have required Iran to abandon key tenets of its Islamic revolution.